excsn/fibre/channels/README.md

 *   **`spsc`**: A lock-free Single-Producer, Single-Consumer ring buffer, ideal for maximum throughput in 1-to-1 communication.
 Bounded.
 Requires `T: Send`.
 *   **`mpsc`**: A lock-free Multi-Producer, Single-Consumer channel, perfect for scenarios where many tasks need to send work to a single processing task.
 Supports both bounded and unbounded modes.
 Requires `T: Send`.
 *   **`spmc`**: A "broadcast" style Single-Producer, Multi-Consumer channel where each message is cloned and delivered to every active consumer.
 Bounded.
 Requires `T: Send + Clone`.
+*   **`spmc::topic`**: A "publish-subscribe" variant of SPMC where the producer sends messages to named topics, and consumers subscribe to the topics they're interested in.
+The sender is non-blocking, dropping messages for slow consumers.
+Requires `K: Send + Sync + Hash + Eq + Clone` and `T: Send + Clone`.
 *   **`mpmc`**: A flexible and robust Multi-Producer, Multi-Consumer channel for general-purpose use where producer and consumer counts are dynamic.
 Supports bounded (including rendezvous) and "unbounded" capacities.
 Requires `T: Send`.
 *   **`oneshot`**: A channel for sending a single value once, perfect for futures and promise-style patterns.
 Requires `T: Send`.